Lyon03/Lyon03/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 💻I'm in my third year of BTech Computer Science at VIT Chennai.
+- 💻I'm in my final year of BTech Computer Science at VIT Chennai.
 - 📝I'm always learning the most random stuff, experimenting to see what I truly enjoy doing.
 - 👯 I aspire to be an active Open Source Contributor and help folks out!